-The Head Teacher, SENCO and Class Teacher will maintain close relationships with local groups and preschools and feeder high schools.
-Our early years Teachers liaise with our pre-school to ensure children with SEND are well known and provided for before they come into school.
+The Head Teacher, SENCO and Class Teacher will maintain close relationships with local groups and preschools and feeder secondary schools.
+Our Early Years Teachers liaise with pre-schools to ensure children with SEND are well known and provided for before they come into school.
 Staff will attend the summer term IDP meetings for children identified by the Early Years Intervention Team, who are transferring into the school.
-The year 6 teachers, head teacher, support staff and SENCO also work very closely with staff and SENCO at the secondary schools during the year 6 transfer.